 - Attend workshops: Kids prefer doing to seeing and India can be quite accommodating of this.
-Not only official workshops but even a street vendor or an auto driver will be quite happy to explain things to children and even may let them try their hand at it.
+Not only official workshops but even a street vendor or an auto driver will be quite happy to explain things to children.
+He may even let them try their hand at it.

-Encourage your kids to make friends with the cheeky local children who will be very curious and excited to play
+Encourage your kids to make friends with the cheeky local children their age (Photo Credit – Alfie Ianni)

-- Keep them within your sight at all times: This applies to any sort of travel, but India is exceptionally crowded and often fast paced.
-Hold hands, and don’t feel ashamed of tying a little string around a littler one’s wrist if it makes you feel safer.
+- Keep them within your sight at all times: This applies to any sort of travel, but India is exceptionally crowded and often fast-paced.
+Hold hands, and don’t feel ashamed of tying a little string around a little one’s wrist if it makes you feel safer.
 Bright shiny objects will call to them from everywhere and you’ve got to be vigilant.

-- Get a doctor’s opinion: While some visa offices make you take certain shots before you leave, your paediatrician will be better equipped to give you a personal opinion on what you should prepare your kids for.
+- Get a doctor’s opinion: While some visa offices make you take certain shots before you leave, they are not your pediatrician.
+Your pediatrician will be better equipped to give you a personal opinion on what you should prepare your kids for.
 Bring your medication with you along with a copy of the doctor’s prescription in case of customs hassles.

-Going to India as a family is not as difficult as one might believe – Credit: Suresh Hegde
+Going to India as a family is not as difficult as one might believe (Photo Credit – ybenyaacov)

 Tips for making your life easier

 - Be flexible: Leave buffer spaces in your plans in case someone catches a bad cold or wants to hang out at the zoo a little longer.
-There’s a fair chance they may decide that they just don’t want to see another fort and demand to know where the promised tigers are instead, and you might find that you can actually accommodate that.
+There’s a fair chance they may decide that they just don’t want to see another fort.
+Or they may demand to know where the promised tigers are instead, and you might find that you can actually accommodate that.
 Don’t rush things.